Henry-Yip/Henry-Yip.github.io/_Physics/2023-10-16-EllipseArea.markdown

  nav: "Physics"
 ---

 **Targeted Audience: Year 1/2 Math/Physics majors.
-You may want to read a bit about wedge products**
+You may want to read a bit about wedge products and exterior derivatives**

 Multivariable Calculus is a prerequisite.